opensrp/opensrp-web/README.md

 ## Code Quality

-see [guidelines](docs/codeQuality.md) on recommended coding conventions for this project.
+See [guidelines](docs/codeQuality.md) on recommended coding conventions for this project.